orb-lang/espalier/doc/md/espalier/grammars/toml.md

 metadata about a given project\.

 It may be that these will eventually be in Orb format, which is surely rich enough to do the job\.
-But it is better, I think, to have a simpler, well\-understood format, because any Orb format would be a subset of Orb, and therefore more of a challenge to write correctly\.
+But its better, I think, to have a simpler, well\-understood format, because any Orb format would be a subset of Orb, and therefore more of a challenge to write correctly\.